-- Tenapanor: Phase 3 clinical development for treatment of ESRD patients on dialysis suffering from elevated serum phosphorous, or hyperphosphatemia - RDX7675: Phase 3 clinical development for the treatment of patients with hyperkalemia, a severe disorder of elevated serum potassium common in patients with CKD and/or heart failure - Research Programs: Development of unique, small-molecule approaches to treat hyperkalemia to improve efficacy and compliance by significantly reducing pill burden
+- Tenapanor: We have successfully completed one Phase 3 clinical trial for the treatment of end-stage renal disease, or ESRD, patients on dialysis suffering from elevated serum phosphorous, or hyperphosphatemia; in an effort to optimize the potential for clinical and regulatory success in our second Phase 3 study, we are awaiting feedback from the U.S. Food and Drug Administration, or FDA, and, pending the agency's response, we are ready to begin enrollment in this Phase 3 clinical trial. - RDX7675: We initiated a Phase 3 clinical trial in patients with hyperkalemia, a severe disorder of elevated serum potassium common in patients with chronic kidney disease, or CKD, and/or heart failure; we anticipate providing an update from our onset-of-action study for RDX7675 for the treatment of hyperkalemia by the end of 2017. - Research Programs: We are engaged in research regarding unique, small-molecule approaches to treat hyperkalemia to improve efficacy and compliance by significantly reducing pill burden.